Ginger421/MP/README.md

 # ExpressPractice

 ## Description
 This application was cretaed to allow users to upload, retrive and edit information.
-It is a basic fullstack application that usilizes MySQL for database queries, Express.js to access the server from the front end, HTML, CSS, JavaScript, Node, cors, and dotenv to protect sensitive information
+It is a basic fullstack application that usilizes MySQL for database queries, Express.js to access the server from the front end, HTML, CSS, JavaScript, Node, cors, and dotenv to protect sensitive information.
+A create account and sign in option will be created

 Heroku was used to deploy the application